farm-ng/amiga-dev-kit/website/docs/apps/autoplot_app/README.md

 ### Teach-and-Repeat

-The teach-and-repeat functionality allows you to manually drive the robot along a desired path and then have the robot repeat the path autonomously.
+The teach-and-repeat functionality allows you to drive the robot along a desired path and then have the robot repeat the path autonomously.

-#### 1. Click "New Path" to start mapping your path
+#### 1. New Path

+Click the 'New Path' icon to initiate recording.

 ![new path](https://github.com/farm-ng/amiga-dev-kit/assets/133177230/4e338205-6f07-42a7-8131-5ee6522d597b)

 #### 2. Drive the robot as desired, blue dots will pop up on the screen indicating the robot's trace

 ![recording](https://github.com/farm-ng/amiga-dev-kit/assets/133177230/65c208c2-0685-48b6-ba51-8124747c5e85)

+To remove waypoints (blue dots), first click the 'Pause Path' button, then select the 'Remove Point' icon.
+  Each press of the 'Remove Point' icon will delete a single dot.
+   Once you have removed the desired points, click 'Resume Recording'
+    to continue mapping your path.

 ![remove](https://github.com/farm-ng/amiga-dev-kit/assets/133177230/697f37f8-435b-4d4c-945b-7c12fd22b2dd)